dmarx/bench-warmers/on_paperclip_problems.md

 are you familiar with conway's game of life? would you consider the arrangement of cellular automata a "policy problem"? the automata are analogous to interacting algorithms with their own independent rulesets.

 > https://www.lesswrong.com/tag/coherent-extrapolated-volition - "we should find a way to program it in a way that it would act in our best interests – what we want it to do and not what we tell it to."

 ---

+layout my eleuther rant here, maybe invite Dean Pleban from dagshub to coauthor, follow up from our conversation
+- boat turning evil before steering into rocks vs. already on the rocks and not bailing it out

+---